awoodsT/test-quotes/README.md

   "email": "test@example.com",
   "password": "12345678"
 }

 you will get token like this `1|NgUFOuuJhKVIbJmpqvy8A9IZkHzJ2UAXlljaNLgO`

+then send request to
+http://0.0.0.0:8888/api/office
-then go to and send request with your authorization token and you will get quotes http://0.0.0.0:8888/api/office
+with your authorization token and you will get quotes

 curl -X GET \
   'http://0.0.0.0:8888/api/office' \